rupalivohra/teched-cmd-git/README.md

 # Git & Terminal

-Welcome TechEd!
+Welcome, TechEd!
 In this repository, you will find tutorials and helpful links for navigating the command line & leveraging Git.

+## Get Started
+To get started, you're going to copy this "repository" onto your computer.
+Follow the instructions [here](/git-tutorial/README.md).